Elisabeth Seitz: 2021

 In April Seitz competed at the European Championships where she qualified to the all-around and uneven bars finals.
 During the all-around final, in which she placed fifth, Seitz and compatriot Kim Bui wore unitards opposed to the standard leotard that is common in women's artistic gymnastics.
 While unitards are usually worn for religious reasons, the German gymnasts opted to wear them as a statement "against sexualization in gymnastics".
 During the uneven bars final Seitz fell off the apparatus and placed seventh.

 On June 13 Seitz was selected to represent Germany at the 2020 Summer Olympics alongside Sarah Voss, Kim Bui, and Pauline Schäfer, marking her third Olympic appearance.
 In qualifications at the Olympic Games Germany finished ninth as a team and did not advance to the finals.
 However Seitz advanced to both the all-around and uneven bars finals.

 2022

 In June, Seitz competed at the German Championships, where she took the silver medal in the uneven bars final behind Kim Bui.

 In August, Seitz competed at the European Championships in Munich, where she helped Germany qualify to the team final in fourth place.
 Individually, she also qualified to the uneven bars final in fifth place.
 In the team final, the German team of Seitz, Kim Bui, Pauline Schäfer, Sarah Voss and Emma Malewski won the bronze medal behind Italy and Great Britain — Germany's first team medal in European Championship history.
 In the uneven bars final, Seitz won the gold medal ahead of Alice D'Amato and Lorette Charpy with a score of 14.433.

+2023

+Seitz competed at the DTB Pokal Mixed Cup, where she helped the German team take the silver medal behind Japan.
+She next competed at the European Championships, where she took the bronze medal in the uneven bars final behind Alice D'Amato and Becky Downie.
+At the German Championships, she won gold in the all-around and on uneven bars as well as bronze on floor exercise.
+In September, it was announced that Seitz had suffered an Achilles tendon rupture and would miss the World Championships.

+2024–2025

+Seitz returned to competition in 2024 in hopes of earning Germany's singular non-nominative Olympic berth.
+In June she competed at the 2024 German national championships where she only competed on the uneven bars; she won the national title on the event.
+Seitz next competed at the final Olympic qualification event where she finished second on uneven bars behind Helen Kevric.
+Due to her performance in the all-around and besting Seitz on her single event, Kevric was awarded the Olympic berth and Seitz was named as the alternate.

+Seitz had initially intended to compete at the 2025 European Championships in Leipzig but had to withdraw due to a shoulder injury.
+She announced her retirement from the sport on 29 May.